lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 >
 > CyberT wants us to check if this person has done anything malicious to any of their assets.
 Get set up, grab a cup of coffee, and meet me in the conference room.

-Task 1 was introduction, let's move on to Task 2!
+Task 1 was the above introduction, which also provided the below credentials:

+Let's move on to Task 2!

 ## Task 2 - Linux Forensics review